mit-pdos/sigmaos/cpython3.11/Doc/library/typing.rst

          ``__required_keys__`` and ``__optional_keys__`` rely on may not work properly, and the values of the attributes may be incorrect.

-   Support for :data:`ReadOnly` is reflected in the following attributes:

-   .. attribute:: __readonly_keys__

-      A :class:`frozenset` containing the names of all read-only keys.
-Keys are read-only if they carry the :data:`ReadOnly` qualifier.

-      .. versionadded:: 3.13

-   .. attribute:: __mutable_keys__

-      A :class:`frozenset` containing the names of all mutable keys.
-Keys are mutable if they do not carry the :data:`ReadOnly` qualifier.

-      .. versionadded:: 3.13

    See :pep:`589` for more examples and detailed rules of using ``TypedDict``.

    .. versionadded:: 3.8